KhalidMasum/OOC_Problem_Catalogue_mySrc/Encage/ProblemSubmission.md

 Design the code in such a way that only certain part of Settings.cfg can be read and written based on what you need to do.
  So that you don't make mistakes while developing the game.
 #### Optional
-<p>Improving current state of the code is appreciated</p>
+Improving current state of the code is appreciated

 ---
 <!-- Leave this part as it is -->
 #### Reminders